meadsteve/lagom/docs/experimental.md

 ```

 ### Django models
-Django models are usual referenced statically some extra code is provided to
+Django models are usually referenced statically.
+Some extra code is provided to
-make these injectable.
+make these injectable instead.

 When defining the container list all the models that should be available via the container: